Glued To My Crafts

 Happy crafting, my friends!!!
 Don’t forget to share pictures if you decide to recreate your own snowman ornament made from upcycled sunglasses, with us on our Facebook page or tag us on Instagram to see!
 I can’t wait to see how YOU make a snowman ornament out of old glasses this holiday season! #gluedtomycrafts

-RELATED POST —> Paper Tubing Snowmen
+RELATED —> Paper Tubing Snowmen

 Sunglasses Turned Snowman Ornament